Thyroid friendly foods for hypothyroidism

 Iodine and Thyroid Function

-Iodine is essential for the synthesis of thyroid hormones.
+Rich food sources of Iodine for thyroid is essential for the synthesis of thyroid hormones.
 Scientific studies confirm that both iodine deficiency and excess can lead to thyroid dysfunction.
 Seaweed, fish, dairy, and eggs are proven sources of dietary iodine.

 Selenium and Zinc